phemex/phemex-api-docs/Public-API-en.md

 ### Subscribe Trade
-After each Trade Subscribe, Data Gateway will publish the 1000 history trades and latest trades to the client
+On each successful subscription, DataGW will send the 1000 history trades immediately for the subscribed symbol and all the later trades will be published.

 * Request